Ishaan1764/sellCourseBackend/README.md

 - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
 - Create the frontend

+## Good to have includes
+- cookie instead of JWT for auth
+- Add a rate limiting middleware
+- frontend in ejs/REACT